YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Arduino_Measuring_System/README.md

 >  **float declinationAngle = (X + (Y / 60.0)) / (180 / PI);**
 >
 >  **St Cloud / Waite Park Angle = 0'38E**
 >
->
 >  ***Replace X and Y with the following angle above***
 >
->
 >  **float declinationAngle = (0 + (38.0 / 60.0)) / (180 / PI);**

 ## Programming / Debugging the Arduino Nano

-* Remove the BLE module first before you program the Arduino Nano.
+* Remove **ALL** serial connection before programming.
+This includes BLE module and GPS sensor.
-> If Arduino is not being reprogrammed, there's no need to remove the BLE module.

 * If Arduino errors out during the upload, check if the board used is correct.
 Make sure the board selected is correct (In this case its Arduino Nano).
 > Change the processor to the one with "old bootloader" in its name if it does not program.

-* Make sure the lights on GPS, MPU6050 gyroscopic sensor, and LiDAR module are getting powered (indicated by the LED's).
+* Make sure the GPS, MPU6050 gyroscopic sensor, and LiDAR module are getting powered (indicated by the LED's).

 * Calibrate the compass sensor by turning the entire system 360 degrees.